network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-This allows to create a stable state of working conditions during which the bottleneck of the path between client and server is fully utilized at its capacity and the buffer or the AQM are also used at their maximum, without generating DoS-like traffic patterns (e.g., intentional UDP flooding).
+This allows to create a stable state of working conditions during which the bottleneck of the path between client and server is fully utilized at its capacity and the buffer or the Active Queue Management (AQM) are also used at their maximum, without generating DoS-like traffic patterns (e.g., intentional UDP flooding).
 This creates a realistic traffic mix representative of what a typical user's network experiences in normal operation.